-Someone who was there for his kids.
+1. As someone who was there for his kids.

-Just like my dad was there for me I want to be remembered as being there for my kids.
+Just like my dad was there for me, I want to be remembered as being there for my kids.
 I won’t always be able to be physically present, but I want them to know that their dad is always available for them, particularly in their times of need.

-Cared for his kids.
+2. As someone who cared for his kids.

-Did everything to help them out.
+3. As someone who did everything to help them out.